anadv11/anadv11.github.io/_posts/2024-10-04-Valencia-plutja.md

 title: La pluja no sap ploure.
 date: 2024-10-04 21:01:00
 description: Reflections on (un)natural disaster.
+excerpt: "In my country, rain doesn't know how to rain.
+Either it rains too little, or it rains too much.
+Reflections on climate change and natural disasters in Valencia."
 categories: thoughts
 tags: featured
 thumbnail: assets/img/vlcthumb.png